sdut-datadesk/hit-rate-analysis-sdpd/README.md

 Individuals who were perceived as Hispanic and any other race, were included in Hispanic totals.
 Individuals perceived as more than one race were categorized as those with two or more race.
 The remaining race categories were left the same.

 There can be more than one reason for a search to take place.
 If both a non-discretionary and discretionary reason was listed, the Union-Tribune categorized the search as non-discretionary, since the search would take place, regardless of other circumstances.

+A total of 15 stops were identified as duplicates in SDPD data and were removed from the analysis.

 ### The SDUT repository contains the following: